sedwna/detecting-anomalies-in-AWS-CloudWatch-data/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push your changes to your fork (`git push origin feature/YourFeatureName`).
 5. Open a Pull Request.

 ---

-## License 📜

-This project is licensed under the **MIT License**.
-See the [LICENSE](https://github.com/numenta/NAB/tree/master/data/realAWSCloudwatch) file for details.

----